 The bustling El Rastro market is also a great way to experience a colourful slice of Madrid while picking up a thrifty deal.
 Traders have set up their stalls here every Sunday for nearly five centuries, attracting tourists and bargain hunters alike.
 Granted, it may take a while to find a gem among the maze of market stalls, but you’ll soon find haggling can get you everywhere.

 Easyjet and Ryanair fly to Madrid from a number of UK airports and other major cities around Europe, with traditional carriers such as BA, Iberia, Air Europa, Vueling and Spanair also operating routes.
-A good way to compare prices is on Cheapflights.co.uk.
-Trenhotel also run overnight trains from Lisbon and Paris; whilst fast, if not cheap, trains will also get you to and from the likes of Barcelona, Valencia and Sevilla within Spain if Madrid is part of a grander tour.
+For getting from the airport into town check out Book Taxi Madrid to reserve a ride easily in advance online.
+Trenhotel also run overnight trains from Lisbon and Paris; whilst fast, if not cheap, trains will also get you to and from Barcelona, Valencia and Sevilla within Spain.

 The Time Out website is packed full of ways to enjoy the city, from the most authentic flamenco bars to the best way to spot a local bargain.
 What Madrid gives travellers a useful area by area guide to the city, while About Madrid has a number of practical tips and links.